BOGDAN MIHAI RADU

 In 2007, Bogdan was admitted into the Art and Design University of Cluj-Napoca where he developed his practice.
 In parallel with his studies at UAD, he studied under the guidance of Corneliu Brudașcu – an influential Romanian painter who enjoys international recognition – whose style was deeply influential for Bogdan.
 The years thereafter were followed by a series of exhibitions such as the Bogdan, Mihai, and Radu exhibition at The Student’s Culture House in Cluj-Napoca and It’s tiring to be a painter in the Green Hours Jazz Cafe in Bucharest.

-Bogdan moved to London after winning 1st prize in the Oxford International Art Fair in 2018 which led him to present his work at the Tokyo International Art Fair in the same year.
+Bogdan moved to London after winning 1st prize in the Oxford International Art Fair in 2018 which led him to present his work, as a special guest, at the Tokyo International Art Fair in the same year.

 In November 2020, Bogdan received an official decoration for his contribution to arts and culture; as a sign of recognition and appreciation for the important and prestigious career in the service of visual arts, for the talent, dedication and professionalism that led to the enrichment of universal culture and spirituality and for the major contribution to promoting Romania’s image in the United Kingdom.